DeepCompress: A Dual Reward Strategy for Dynamically Exploring and Compressing Reasoning Chains: Introduction

-The contributions of this paper are summarized as below: \begin{itemize}[leftmargin=20pt] \item We propose \method{}, which incorporates a model-aware diffifulty mechanism to dynamically classify questions as ``Simple'' or ``Hard'', and a dual length reward to adaptively explore longer responses for ``Hard'' questions and favor shorter responses for ``Easy'' ones. \item Experimental results on challenging mathematical benchmarks demonstrate the capability of \method{} in achieving superior performance consistently over baseline methods while also improving the token efficiency significantly. \item Our in-depth analysis reveals that \method{} fosters a more effective learning process by encouraging high policy entropy.
+The contributions of this paper are summarized as below: \begin{itemize}[leftmargin=20pt] \item We propose \method{}, which incorporates a model-aware mechanism to dynamically classify questions by difficulty, and a dual length reward to adaptively explore longer responses for ``Hard'' questions and favor shorter responses for ``Simple'' ones. \item Experimental results on challenging mathematical benchmarks demonstrate the capability of \method{} in achieving superior performance consistently over baseline methods while also improving the token efficiency significantly. \item Our in-depth analysis reveals that \method{} fosters a more effective learning process by encouraging high policy entropy.
 This promotes efficient exploration and reflection, leading to superior performance, particularly on challenging problems.

 \end{itemize}